notefinity-app/notefinity-core/README.md

 - `GET /health` - Health check endpoint

-## 🌳 Hierarchical Note Organization
+## 🌳 Hierarchical Page Organization

-Notefinity supports organizing notes in a tree structure with three types of nodes:
+Notefinity supports organizing pages in a tree structure with three types of nodes:

 ### Node Types

 - **Spaces**: Root-level containers that organize your entire workspace
 - **Folders**: Intermediate containers that can hold other folders and pages
-- **Pages**: Individual notes that contain your actual content
+- **Pages**: Individual pages that contain your actual content

 ### Structure Example